 What changed in B2B buying?

-In addition to larger groups of buyers, the other major characteristic of business purchases is an increased in self-education.
+In addition to larger groups of buyers, the other major characteristic of business purchases is an increase in self-education.
 The classic sales and marketing approach emphasizes establishing contact with a key decision-maker early on and guiding them through the entire buying process to the ultimate sale.
 As content marketing has compelled brands to offer more in-depth content and tools, buyers have answered by collecting this information and guiding their own buying experience.

 What does it mean for marketers?